Skip to main content

 The Universal Social Charge, explained.

-USC is a tax on most Irish income above €13,000 a year.
-Understand the four bands, the exemption threshold, and how to spot a USC mistake.
+USC is a tax on most Irish income.
+If your total income for the year is over €13,000 you pay it on a sliding scale of four bands.
+Understand the 2026 bands, the exemption, and how to spot a USC mistake on your payslip.

 Educational estimates only.
 Not tax, legal, financial, payroll or employment advice.
 Verify with your employer's payroll team or Revenue.